ajcecil/Final_CRP_4560/README.md

 ### tk_flow.py
+##### this script can be found in its most up to date version at: https://github.com/ajcecil/tk_flow
 This script was produced to generate flowcharts, originally inspired by the flowcharts needed for CRP 4570/5570, Geogames for Civic engagement.
 The other flowchart tools did not have the features which could optimize production and formating changes to quickly alter format of the entire document.
 This script was also useful for the production of the flowchart for the poster.

 #### method_flowchart.py